-Low Testosterone in Men & Women
+Low Testosterone Occurs in Both Men and Women

 Although the market for testosterone therapy is geared toward as men’s health, women can experience Low Testosterone as well.
 Even though women do secrete more estrogen than testosterone, they still need to have an appropriate balance for numerous reasons.
 This blog is dedicated to showing testosterone’s role in women versus its effects on men.